Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/308-debian-stable-and-ubuntu-lts-support.md

 The `OPERATING_SYSTEM` login screen should be displayed.

-### LBT003.001 Debian Stable installation on Hard Disk
+## LBT003.001 Debian Stable installation on Hard Disk

 **Test description**

-This test verifies that Debian Stable distribution could be installed on the hard disk on the DUT.
+This test aims to verify that Debian Stable distribution could be installed on the hard disk on the DUT.

 **Test configuration data**

-1. `FIRMWARE` = coreboot
+1. `FIRMWARE` = Dasharo
 1. `OPERATING_SYSTEM` = Debian 11

 **Test setup**